gnailuy/gnailuy.com/about.markdown

 Few facts about me:

 * Worked on the Data Platform at Umeng for 4+ years, with Hadoop/HBase/Spark in life
-* C/C++, Java/Scala and Python programmer, knows Go, SQL, etc., and have a girlfriend
+* C/C++, Java/Scala and Python programmer, knows Go, Rust, etc., and have a girlfriend
 * Linuxer, one of the many lovers of Archlinux, and I fan Docker
 * Chinese native speaker, speaking English, e sto imparando l'italiano